Greg Albertyn: Biography

 Albertyn broke his femur at the 2000 Atlanta supercross.
 He hastily returned to defend his outdoor title with the rod still in his freshly healed bone.
 He was very competitive, but could not hold off the emergence of Ricky Carmichael.
 Albertyn announced his retirement at the end of the season.

-Albertyn appeared as a playable character in the 2002 motorcross video game Freekstyle.
+Albertyn appeared as a playable character in the 2002 motocross video game Freekstyle.

 Today he works as a real-estate developer, and still rides regularly.
 Albertyn was one of the original investors in Pole Position Raceway, a chain of indoor go kart tracks created by Ken Faught and Jason Williams.
 Periodically, he comes out of retirement to race select events.
 In the last 3 years, he's scored top ten finishes in every one of his outings, such as the 2003 Glen Helen National and the 2004 South African Grand Prix.